Protests in Portland, Oregon: 19th century

 Women organized in the late 19th century around several issues.
 The temperance movement was especially active in Portland.
 Throughout Oregon and the Pacific Northwest woman suffrage was brought to the ballot five times before it was finally established in 1912.
 The movement began with Abigail Scott Duniway persuading Susan B. Anthony to join her for a tour of thousands of miles, speaking to people across the Pacific Northwest, in the early 1870s.
-Duniway would later articulate her non-confrontational approach, stating that it was important to win over men (whose votes must be secured in order to effect change) with a lighthearted, humorous approach: "Men like to be coaxed.
+Duniway would later articulate her non-confrontational approach, stating that it was important to win over men (whose votes must be secured to effect change) with a lighthearted, humorous approach: "Men like to be coaxed.
 They will not be driven."

 The Direct Legislation League brought direct democracy to Oregon in the late 19th century.

-1900 to 1970
+1900–1970

 Beatrice Morrow Cannady, shortly after founding the Portland chapter of the NAACP and joining the editorial staff of The Advocate, organized Portland's protest to the racist film The Birth of a Nation in 1915.
 The protests resulted in a city ordinance banning films that incite racial hatred.

 In the early 1960s, journalists at the Oregonian and the Oregon Journal protested labor conditions, along with journalists around the country.
 They formed the newspaper The Portland Reporter, which was well received during its five-year run, and undercut the business of its competitors, driven by a strong campaign to persuade readers to cancel their Oregonian subscriptions, and to buy stock in the new paper.
 Striking workers engaged in protest marches among other tactics.
 The National Labor Relations Board ultimately ruled the strike illegal.

 By the 1970s, national protest of the Vietnam War was peaking.
 Oregon had long been the site of opposition to the war; U.S. senator Wayne Morse opposed military intervention in Vietnam as early as the 1950s, and was one of only two senators to oppose the Gulf of Tonkin Resolution authorizing military action.
 U.S. president Richard Nixon planned to visit Portland in 1970.
 Some, including governor Tom McCall, predicted violent anti-war protests in the city, and planned a rock music festival in remote Milo McIver State Park to distract from efforts to protest in the city.
 The resulting festival, called Vortex I, became the only state-sponsored rock festival in U.S. history.